AI-driven non-intrusive uncertainty quantification of advanced nuclear fuels for digital twin-enabling technology: Introduction

-BISON is a finite element-based nuclear fuel performance code developed by Idaho National Laboratory (INL).
-It can be used with several fuel types, such as metallic rod (U-Pu-Zr) and plate fuel (U-10Mo), TRISO particle fuel, and fuel rods for light water reactors ($\rm UO_{2}$) \cite{hales2016bison, bison_general}.
-BISON is built on the Multiphysics Object-Oriented Simulation Environment (MOOSE) framework \cite{permann2020moose}.

-For both 2D axisymmetric and 3D geometries, BISON can solve thermomechanical and species diffusion fully coupled equations.
-Temperature and burnup-dependent thermal properties, fission product swelling, densification, thermal and irradiation creep, fracture, and fission gas production/release are all capable of modeling, as well as how they interconnect with one another through tensor mechanics \cite{hales2016bison}.
-For clad materials, plasticity, radiation growth, fuel cladding chemical interaction (FCCI), damage mechanics, and thermal and radiation creep models are used in addition to general material properties.
-There are also models that represent mechanical contact, gap heat transfer, change in gap/plenum pressure with plenum volume, gas temperature, and accumulation of fission gas \cite{hales2016bison}.
+BISON, a nuclear fuel performance code developed by the Idaho National Laboratory (INL), utilizes finite element analysis to accommodate a variety of fuel types, including metallic rod (U-Pu-Zr) and plate fuel (U-10Mo), TRISO particle fuel, and fuel rods for light water reactors ($\rm UO_{2}$) \cite{hales2016bison, bison_general}.
+Constructed on the Multiphysics Object-Oriented Simulation Environment (MOOSE) framework \cite{permann2020moose}, BISON supports analyses for both 2D axisymmetric and 3D geometries.
+It is adept at solving fully coupled thermomechanical and species diffusion equations.
+BISON is capable of modeling temperature and burnup-dependent thermal properties, as well as fission product swelling, densification, thermal and irradiation creep, fracture, and fission gas production/release, showcasing the interplay of these phenomena through tensor mechanics \cite{hales2016bison}.
+Plasticity, radiation growth, fuel cladding chemical interaction (FCCI), damage mechanics, and thermal and radiation creep models are used in addition to general material properties for clad materials.
+Some models represent mechanical contact, gap heat transfer, change in gap/plenum pressure with plenum volume, gas temperature, and accumulation of fission gas \cite{hales2016bison}.
 BISON is used to evaluate the condition of nuclear fuel pellets and cladding during reactor operation and is expected to be adopted as a predictive tool in nuclear system DT.
 However, the prediction is based on system parameters inferred from sensor data to obtain the system state.
-In reality, no sensor (for temporal synchronization within DT) exists with perfect accuracy, and uncertainties exist in its data.
-Therefore, quantifying the impact of uncertain input values on system response is a prerequisite for prediction tools \cite{verma2022reliability, kobayashi2022data}.
+No sensor (for temporal synchronization within DT) exists with perfect accuracy, and uncertainties exist in its data.
+Therefore, quantifying the impact of uncertain input values on system response is a prerequisite for prediction tools \cite{verma2023reliability, kobayashi2023data,amadeh2022quantifying,zhang2020quantification,zhou2020uncertainty}.

-It is important to address that the DT-enabling technologies consist of three major areas \cite{yadav2021technical}: (i) M\&S, covering uncertainty quantification (UQ), sensitivity analysis (SA), data analytics through ML/AI, physics-based models, and data-informed modeling, (ii) Advanced sensors/instrumentation, and (iii) Data \& information management.
-However, UQ and SA are important segments of DT-enabling technologies, and these need to be implemented in BISON to meet the DT requirement.
-In this study, the adaptability of polynomial chaos expansion (PCE) based UQ/SA in a non-intrusive method in BISON was investigated to ensure M\&S aspects of the AFQ for ATF.